Biology Major

 2

-One semester of BIO 493 or BIO 494 (Independent Research) and/or BIO 492 (Biology Internship) may count as one Group D biology elective.
+BIO 493 (Independent Research) or ANS 490/ANS 492 (Internship) may count as a Group D biology elective with departmental approval.
 For students doing a year-long honors thesis, both BIO 493 and BIO 494 may be counted as Group D biology electives.
 For non-honors research, the second semester of research will count as a free elective.

 3